What is the GDPR?

 Data Processing Addendum

-LeadFuze is in most cases a processor.
-As a data controller, under Article 28 of the GDPR, you need a data processing addendum (DPA) signed with your processors.
-We’ve made this procedure simple and have the contract ready to be signed.
+LeadFuze is in most cases a controller.
+If you would like a data processing addendum (DPA), assigning you as a Processor under Article 28 of the GDPR, we’ve made this procedure simple and have the contract ready to be signed.
 Contact us to get started.

 How LeadFuze complies with the GDPR